 if I brushed or blow-dried it I left

 it alone for a week.
-I lived with green
+I lived with stripes of green

 single-handedly bringing back the afro

-and mohawk all in one fell swoop.
+and mohawk all in one fell swoop, not to mention a look twenty years before its time.
 Ah,

 the glamorous life of a publisher.

 Did you know that wearing a black scrunchy in the pouring

 rain causes the dye to run, especially if you have blond highlights?
 Well, we know now.